 When Corie Cutshall was just 6 years old, she was sent home from school after complaining of feeling lightheaded and dizzy.
-She experienced the same feeling without explanation while at a friend's house in fourth grade.
-And in eighth grade, she passed out during a finger-prick blood test, actually falling off the exam stool.
+She experienced the same feeling without explanation while at a friend's house in 4th grade.
+And in 8th grade, she passed out during a finger-prick blood test, actually falling off the exam stool.

 "Since I can remember, I've always passed out pretty easily," Corie says.
 "I'd seen a few doctors about it and they didn't think it was a big deal.
 I thought, 'Maybe this is totally normal and I'm just a crazy person.'"

 As time went on, Corie's fainting spells became more frequent and severe.
 She started to experience seizure-like symptoms when she fainted.
 Most of the time, she felt tired, dizzy and lightheaded, but she brushed off her symptoms.

 "I just thought I was dehydrated, so I'd drink more water," Corie explains.
 "It was one of those situations where you think something might be wrong, but you don't want there to be, so you just kind of ignore it."

 That changed on Dec.
 2, 2014.
 After a blood draw, Corie was driving to work in rush hour traffic when she began to feel lightheaded and sick.
 Knowing these symptoms usually preceded a fainting spell, she tried to pull over but couldn't get off the road in time.
 Corie fainted at the wheel and her car veered off the freeway and into an embankment.
 Luckily, no one was hurt and Corie made it out with only minor injuries.